 When it is paused it will turn red like in the example.

 The other way is by going to Demographics/Exclusions and clicking on the blue pen like in the picture.

 You will be asked to select a campaign where you want the exclusion to happen.

 Finally, check the boxes of everything you don’t want then click Save and you are good.

-Warning: I would suggest you to never exclude Unknown as it will usually be your biggest audience.
-Unknown means that Google Ads couldn’t guess any metric like gender, age etc so just keep it.
+Warning: I would suggest you never exclude Unknown as it will usually be your biggest audience.
+Unknown means that Google Ads couldn’t guess any metric like gender, age, etc so just keep it.

 Following Demographics on the left-side menu, placements will show you where your Display Ads are appearing.

-I will not suggest you to optimize here as it is a serious micro level work but I would still suggest you to have a look if you don’t want your ads to appear in specific places.
+I will not suggest you optimize here as it is serious micro-level work but I would still suggest you have a look if you don’t want your ads to appear in specific places.

 To exclude these placements just check all the boxes next to the placements you want to exclude then click on the freshly appeared Edit button.
 There, choose if you want to exclude these placements from a specific ad group or from a specific campaign.
 No need to save, it is automatically done after choosing at which level you do the exclusion.